Truck Accident Attorney Serving Victims in New Orleans and Louisiana

 Anyone injured in a trucking accident should explore their options with an accident attorney with experience in truck accidents.
 The personal injury attorneys at the Shlosman Law Firm have litigated numerous serious truck accidents were our client’s’ suffered traumatic and catastrophic injuries.

 The Duty of Care: Who Owes It?

-A motor vehicle operator, including semi-truck driver, has a duty of care to follow the rules of the road and exercise caution.
-That means looking out for other vehicles and pedestrians, complying with traffic laws, and doing what they can to avoid accidents.
-Semi truck driver’s owe the other occupants of the road the highest standard of care based on the danger these vehicles pose to the public.
+A motor vehicle operator has a duty of care to follow the rules of the road and exercise caution.
+That means looking out for other vehicles and pedestrians.
+It also means complying with traffic laws, and doing what they can to avoid accidents.
+Semi truck driver’s owe the other occupants of the road the highest standard of care.

-Semi-truck drivers have further duties, which include following all state and federal regulations, limiting driving time to comply with federal regulations, and maintaining their semi-truck.
+Semi-truck drivers have further duties, which include following all state and federal regulations.
+This includes limiting driving time to comply with federal regulations, and maintaining their semi-truck.

-Any time a semi-truck driver violates federal or state laws, courts can automatically consider them or their employer negligent, depending on the violation.
-This is known as Negligence Per Se and can be applied if three elements are established: 1) violation of a statute 2) cause in fact 3) damages.
-In Louisiana, if Negligence Per Se is established, conclusive proof of negligence is present.
+Any time a semi-truck driver violates federal or state laws, courts can automatically consider them or their employer negligent.
+This is known as Negligence Per Se and can be applied if three elements are established.
+1) violation of a statute 2) cause in fact 3) damages.

 Who is At-Fault for the Breach of Duty?

 While the driver might have breached his or her duty by ignoring regulations, they are not the only defendant possible in this type of incident.
 Other parties that may be considered “at-fault” in a semi-truck accident include:

 - Employers – The employer of the truck driver may be at-fault.
 Especially if they force their driver to ignore or break federal regulations and driving hours.
 Also, employers that do not properly screen, train, or verify CDL licenses could be held liable.